Renee Good, the driver shot and killed by an ICE agent in Minneapolis, was a mom and widow. Here's what we know.

 "Devastated for that whole family"

-Joan Rose, who was Good's former neighbor in Missouri, told CBS affiliate KCTV that Good's family had lived across the street from her in the Waldo neighborhood of Kansas City until December 2024.
+Joan Rose, who was Good's former neighbor in Kansas City, Missouri, told CBS affiliate KCTV that Good's family had lived across the street from her until December 2024.
 Rose said she didn't know the family well but called them "lovely neighbors."
-Good had lived in Waldo with her partner, young son and dogs, Rose said.
-She also told the station that two older children routinely visited them.
+Good had lived in the Waldo neighborhood with her partner, young son and dogs, and Rose said the two older children routinely visited them.

-Rose believed Good's family had planned to move to Canada when they left Missouri last year.
+Rose said she thought Good's family had planned to move to Canada when they left Missouri last year.

-A GoFundMe campaign established in the wake of Good's death is asking the public to "support the wife and son of Renee Good as they grapple with the devastating loss of their wife and mother."
+A GoFundMe campaign established in the wake of the shooting is asking the public to "support the wife and son of Renee Good as they grapple with the devastating loss of their wife and mother."

 "Renee was pure sunshine, pure, love," reads the fundraiser's description.
 "She will be desperately missed."